 - Home Education in New Jersey by Ann Zeise

-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in New Jersey.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in New Jersey.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 Homeschool Support in New Jersey

-There are many local homeschool groups in New Jersey.
-I am an assistant organizer for New Jersey Homeschool Hangout.
-This is a meetup group that can be found at New Jersey Homeschool Hangout.
-We have regular activities including park days, theater, sports outings, zoos, hiking, and museum trips.
+There are many local homeschool groups in New Jersey, such as the New Jersey Homeschool Hangout.
+They have regular activities including park days, theater, sports outings, zoos, hiking, and museum trips.